atet/learn/git/README.md

 ### GitHub vs. other Git platforms

 * Git and GitHub are two different systems that work together:
-   * Think of GitHub as a service like Microsoft OneDrive or Dropbox, both providing cloud storage that can be accessed from a common operating system like Windows
+   * Think of GitHub as a service like Dropbox or OneDrive, both providing cloud storage that can be accessed from the Windows operating system
    * Think of Git as that common operating system that can access different service providers
 * GitHub is a popular service provider that will host your repository online, but there are many others that can be accessed with the same Git GUI and use the same workflow: